 • The palette family it belongs to (more about that in a sec)

 • Other palette families it gets along with

 • Plus lots of advice and things you need to know

 Please know that the quality is much crisper in the real guide.
-These are screenshots and therefore, the links won’t work if you try to click on them.
 Also, since this is a dining room, it has about half the number of links of most of the living rooms.
 There are some 600 links for home furnishings!
 Some of the boards also have additional images of the furniture and/or fabric used.